How It Works

 Reoriented Strokes

 - Step 6.
 You can also adjust the settings on the Background tab and use Decoration options: Canvas, Frame, and Text.
-Click on the button to start processing the image.
+Click to start processing the image.

 Sketch Drawing + Canvas + Text